sicajc/EC_course_HW/K-means/k-means.md

 1. As long as data representation and mutationRate can be chosen, most problem can be conquered by EA.
 2. It enables you to generate clusters on a 2-D mesh graph.
 3. Fuzzy set theory and clustering is good at dealing with some problems.

+## Girvan-NewMan community structure algorithm
+1. Based on weight betweeness metrics and assume that clusters are delineated by regions.
+2. Connecting the clusters with high connectivities.
+Also it is easy to implement.
+3. Straightforward implementation cost $\Omicron (N^3)$ which is not good at all.
+4. Clever way of implementing this can prevent this expensive cost.

+# Hybridize
+1. With hybrid algorithm we can tailor the problem to specific sets.
+We are be able to extract huge performance from it.
+Because EA takes too much time, so we need to hybridize each steps of flow with other algorithms to speed up each sections.

+# Memetic algorithm
+1. Adaptive memetic algorithm is useful.